einariii/pipesines/README.md

 # Pipesines.
-Code to music to.

-Pipesines.
-Code to music to.
+ELixir as musical instrument.

 Pipesines (v0.1.0) is a web app that encourages Elixir developers to explore sound through code: general programming as a specific sonic experience.

 What do |> sound like?
 Which is more musical: if, case, or cond?
 Will Enum.filter actually filter a sound?
 And what about Enum.reduce?

-assert compose(Elixir) == compose(music)
+`assert compose(Elixir) == compose(music)`

 Paste existing code into the text editor, or write something from scratch.
 Type Alt+P to hear how it sounds.
 Initially it may seem like a chaotic mess.
 Type Alt+P again to pause.
 Adding, deleting, or refactoring may lead to more pleasant, harmonious, or musical output.
 Or not!
 What sounds "good" is a subjective judgment.
 What do your coder ears prefer?

 Create an account to add your code/compositions to the community database.
-Save an entire defmodule, or just one line!
+Save an entire `defmodule`, or just one line!

 Pipesines is an open-source space where contributors are very much welcome.
 Future versions should improve on optimization, accessibility, and ideally, adding additional BEAM languages to the platform.